craigsmithjr/intune-homelab/README.md

 ### Enrolling the device

-Enrollment was performed manually from the endpoint to see the full flow rather than abstracting it behind Autopilot:
+Enrollment was performed manually from the endpoint to see the full flow rather than abstracting it behind Autopilot.

 **Settings → Accounts → Access work or school → Connect**, signing in with the standard user account created in Step 1.